irwtdvoys/aoc-2022/readme.md

 ##### Day 01

-Refactored for part 2 allowing for arbitrary window size so the same code works for both parts.
+Nice simple day, used OOP for the elves.